Online Safety

 Acceptable Use Policy for Parents

 We are keen to support parents by providing as much information about online safety as possible.
-This might include offer parent workshops or sending out online safety advice and communications.
-We would encourage you to explore the links below which provide excellent information and tips to help you support your child and family with online safety at home.
+This might include the offer of parent workshops or sharing online safety advice via our website and newsletter.
+We encourage you to explore the links below which provide excellent information and tips to help you support your child and family with online safety at home.

 With some families now accessing online tutors to help and support their child with their learning at home, it is worth having a look at this poster with sound guidance and advice about engaging with an online tutor: Online Tutors – Keeping children Safe